-I am absolutely delighted to be able to share two lovely reviews of my recent biography of Mary Macarthur (publication details below).
+I am absolutely delighted to be able to share some reviews of my recent biography of Mary Macarthur (publication details below).

-This one is written by historian Professor Martin Ferguson Smith
+Here is another review, this one written by historian Professor Martin Ferguson Smith

 Righting the Wrong